cbphoto720/IOD_activeRFID/README.md

 - %stats - code purely to asses the performance of features
 - %test - a temporary element
 - %debug - facilitate tinkering
+- %current - a feature I am CURRENTly working on

 #### Files required
 - taglist.txt - List of active tag ID #s